jacobfeldman96/Class_1.3/README.md

 * I chose to enroll in this course as a back-up career if my music career does not take off.
 The world of FinTech is really kicking off and if I can have the option to take part of it from conception that would be great!
 Additionally, I've grown up in an environment where my father has always worked in start-ups so this world feels quite natural for me.
 ---
 # Class Write-Up
 * Today's class provided further exposure to the industries under the umbrella of FinTech.
 We reviewed some of the important commands in CLI and how to push and pull information from Git.
-Towards the end we worked on Markdowns and how to write nice documents.
+Towards the end we worked on Markdowns and how to write visually appealing documents in VS Code.